seancfoley/IPAddress/ipaddress.md

 independently of implementation details, and provides standard interfaces to addresses and address components for code re-use and polymorphism.
-It represents the common structure of addresses, sections, segments, aggregations, and the like.
+It represents the common structure of addresses, sections, segments, collections, aggregations, and the like.

 You might wish to manipulate address components of different shapes and sizes transparently, or you may wish to manipulate different types of addresses or different address versions transparently.
-One element of the interface is the ability to convert any address component to bytes, whether division, segment, section, address, or collection.
+One element of the framework is the ability to convert any address component to bytes, whether division, segment, section, or address.

+&#8203;
+#### Address Component Framework

-There is a hierarchy for the standard Address and Address Component data structures, which are addresses, sections of addresses, and segments of equal byte size inside those address sections.
+There is a hierarchy for the standard address and address component data structures, which are addresses, sections of addresses, and segments of equal byte size inside those address sections.